-- 11.1 The Board must establish a written policy to address directors' actual and potential conflict of interest. - 11.2 Section 67 of the IFSA requires a Director to disclose to the Board the nature and extent of his/her interest in a material transaction or material arrangement, and, if such material transaction or material arrangement is being deliberated during a Board meeting, to be absent from the meeting during such deliberations. - 11.3 The CA provides that a Director who is in any way, whether directly or indirectly, interested in a contract entered into or proposed to be entered into by the Company shall be counted only to make the quorum at the Board meeting but shall not participate in any discussion while the contract or proposed contract is being considered at the Board meeting and shall not vote on the contract or proposed contract.
+- 11.1 The Board must establish a written policy to address directors' actual and potential conflict of interest.
+Upon the appointment of directors, directors are responsible for acting honestly for the benefit of PruBSN and shall avoid self-serving practices.
+Conflicts of interest must be disclosed immediately and when necessary, avoided. - 11.2 Section 67 of the IFSA requires a Director to disclose to the Board the nature and extent of his/her interest in a material transaction or material arrangement, and, if such material transaction or material arrangement is being deliberated during a Board meeting, to be absent from the meeting during such deliberations. - 11.3 For the purpose of Section 67 of the IFSA: - i) An existing or proposed transaction or arrangement will be considered material if it is one which a Director is required to declare under Section 221 of the CA, 2016, unless the Director or any person linked to him/her cannot reasonably be expected to derive a benefit or suffer a detriment from the transaction or arrangement in a way that will place the Director in a position of conflict; and - ii) An interested Director must make the disclosure by way of written notice to all members of the Board and the Company Secretary: - a) As soon as practicable after being aware of his/her interest in the material transaction or arrangement; and - b) If the material transaction or arrangement is being deliberated at a Board meeting, before the commencement of that deliberation. - 11.4 The CA provides that a Director who is in any way, whether directly or indirectly, interested in a contract entered into or proposed to be entered into by the Company shall be counted only to make the quorum at the Board meeting but shall not participate in any discussion while the contract or proposed contract is being considered at the Board meeting and shall not vote on the contract or proposed contract.